wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-11.rst

 to provide a more fully-fledged initial release.

-Thanks to the following for their contributions: Manuel Jacob, Amaury Forgeot d'Arc, Karl Ramm, Jason Chu and Christian Hudson.
+Thanks to the following for their contributions: Manuel Jacob, Amaury Forgeot d'Arc, Karl Ramm, Jason Chu and Christian Hudon.

 cheers,
 Phil